 - Using a layout where the "above-the-fold" portion of the page (what you see before you have to scroll) appears as though it was a pop up with the actual content lower on the page, forcing you to get past what looks like an ad.

 These are called intrusive interstitials by Google.
-But for most of us, they're just called really irritating.
-And your website's mobile SEO rankings can drop if you don't follow the guidelines.
+But for most of us, they're just called annoying.
+And your website's organic rankings in Google's search results will likely suffer if you don't comply with the guidelines.

 Here are pop-up styles that Google advises against: